TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 ## Generating a new application

-If you are working with an existing Rails application, you can skip this section.
-Using Docker to generate the entire application is especially useful when trying to maintain no local development environment at all, so you can develop Rails applications without ever needing a local Ruby install.
+When working with an existing Rails application, we can skip this section.
+Using Docker to generate the entire application is especially useful when trying to maintain no local development environment at all, so we can develop Rails applications without ever needing a local Ruby install.

-You'll need to add a `Gemfile` containing the following:
+Alongside our `Dockerfile`, we'll need to add a `Gemfile` containing the following:

 ```
 source 'https://rubygems.org' do